gcallah/BookReviews/atherton.md

 a consequence of the laws of motion, themselves generalized from observed motion." (p.
 78)

-But I think Berkeley could have made an even strong point here: we *do* see the motion of the earth, and in exactly the same way that we see the motion of a ship that we are sailing on: we see that motion by seeing other things moving relative to our "vehicle" (the ship or the earth).
+But I think Berkeley could have made an even stronger point here: we *do* see the motion of the earth, and in exactly the same way that we see the motion of a ship that we are sailing on: we see that motion by seeing other things moving relative to our "vehicle" (the ship or the earth).
 Here it may be